-At Four Seasons Roofing we really believe that metal roofing is one of the best options available.
-The reason shingles are a popular choice is because of their low-cost, but they really can’t compare with metal roofs as far as durability, longevity and superior protection of your home goes.
-Most likely, the most expensive thing that the majority of people will ever buy is a home and one of the best ways to protect that investment is with a roof that has proven its durability over time.
-Unfortunately, there are a lot of myths and misunderstandings concerning metal roofs, which can sometimes cause a person to not get one even if it would have benefited them.
-We want to put you at ease about deciding to get a metal roof by dispelling these myths.
+At Four Seasons Roofing we believe that metal roofing is one of the best options available in the Pacific Northwest.
+Shingles are a popular choice, but don’t quite compare with metal roofs as far as durability, longevity and superior protection of your home.
+One of your biggest investments is your home, and one of the best ways to protect that investment is with a roof that has proven its durability.
+Unfortunately, there are a lot of myths and misunderstandings concerning metal roofs, which can cause a person to overlook a metal roof.
+We want to dispel these myths and put you at ease about deciding to get a metal roof.

 Myth #1: Metal Roofs Are Antiquated

 When ‘metal roof’ is mentioned, many people immediately picture the corrugated tin roofing that can be seen on barns and other structures.
 The fact that you get a great deal of value for the money when you choose a metal roof will always be a plus.
-You will not need to re-roof your home again and again because metal roofs just last and last practically forever.
+Most composition roofs will last anywhere from 15-30 years, whereas Metal roofing can last anywhere from 40-70 years if correctly installed.

 Myth #2: Your Homes Appearance Is Detracted by a Metal Roof